Jamie-Behan/AM_Plaice_environmental_drivers/README.md

 **4. "Environmental Data" folder containing Environmental data used in analyses:**

-- "fall_env.df.csv" - Fall environmental data"
+- "fall_env.df.csv" - Fall environmental data

-- "spring_env.df.csv" - Spring environmental data"
+- "spring_env.df.csv" - Spring environmental data

 - original data sources for all data used are discussed in the technical report, "Plaice_Ecosystem_Drivers.PDF".